Surfaces in the 4-ball constructed using generators of knits and their graphical description: Abstract

 \section{Abstract}

-We consider knotted surfaces and their graphical description that include 2-dimensional braids and their chart description.
-We introduce a new construction of surfaces in $D^2 \times I \times I$, called BMW surfaces, that are described as the trace of deformations of tangles generated by generators $g_i, g_i^{-1}, e_i$ of the BMW (Birman-Murakami-Wenzl) algebras, where $g_i$ and $g_i^{-1}$ are a standard generator of the $n$-braid group and its inverse, and $e_i$ is a tangle consisting of a pair of \lq\lq hooks".
-And we introduce a notion of BMW charts that are graphs in $I \times I$ and show that a BMW surface has a BMW chart description.
+We introduce a new construction of surfaces in $D^2 \times B^2$, called knitted surfaces or BMW surfaces, which are described as the trace of deformations of knits.
+Here, knits are tangles obtained from classical braids from splicing at some crossings.
+Knitted surfaces are a generalization of braided surfaces.
+Further, we generalize charts of braided surfaces to BMW charts of knitted surfaces, which are finite graphs in $B^2$, and we show that a knitted surface has a BMW chart description.
+We show that every compact surface with non-empty boundaries properly embedded in $D^2 \times B^2$ is ambiently isotopic to some knitted surface: so such surfaces are described by BMW charts.